 25 | 1991 | Whitney Houston | 1:54 |

-In terms of betting the national anthem, the most memorable — and controversial — singing of the Star-Spangled Banner was by pop star Christina Aguilera at Super Bowl XLV in 2011.
+In terms of betting on the national anthem, the most memorable — and controversial — singing of the Star-Spangled Banner was by pop star Christina Aguilera at Super Bowl XLV in 2011.

 Not only did Aguilera mess up the words to the national anthem but she added a “Woo” at the end of the song, which had different sportsbooks grading the length at various times: some including the “Woo” and others not.
-Anthem bettors that lost their prop bet based on those decisions were unhappy and many online books made the call to pay out bets on both the Over and Under to avoid further outrage and bad press.
+Anthem bettors that lost their prop bet based on those decisions were unhappy, and many online books made the call to pay out bets on both the Over and Under to avoid further outrage and bad press.

 Super Bowl national anthem FAQs